BryanJacobs/FIDO2Applet/docs/security_model.md

 This means relying parties are holding their own encrypted private keys.
 The keypair itself provides approximately 128 bits of brute-force resistance.
-The wrapping key provides a strong 256 bits.
+The wrapping keys provide a strong ~255 bits.

-The wrapping key is - when a PIN is set - encrypted using a "PIN key" produced by running five (by default) rounds of PBKDF2 over the first sixteen bytes of a SHA-256 of the user's PIN, with a 28-byte random salt.
+The high security wrapping key is - when a PIN is set - encrypted using a "PIN key" produced by running five (by default) rounds of PBKDF2 over the first sixteen bytes of a SHA-256 of the user's PIN, with a 28-byte random salt.
 This means that "unwrapping" the wrapping key, were an attacker to gain access to it, would require a targeted attack whose brute-force difficulty is at most 128 bits, and is likely set by the entropy of the user's PIN.

+The low security wrapping key is stored on the authenticator in the clear.

 **Use a strong PIN** if you care about security in the event your device is entirely compromised.
 Despite the name, there is no requirement that PINs be numeric.
 You can use any sequence of characters up to 63 bytes long.

-Your PIN is used for challenge-response to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
+To use the resident keys or high-security non-resident ones, your PIN is used for challenge-response to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
 The authenticator returns a  32-byte "pinToken", also encrypted.
 From then on proof of possession of the PIN is via challenge-response using 16 bytes of